Significantbits/Movie_Battles_II_Unofficial_Patcher/README.md

 Patch Movie Battles II with Python instead of installing .NET Core

 ## Dependencies
-You need to install html5lib and requests
+This script was written for Python 3.
+You also need to install html5lib and requests packages.
  ```
  pip install html5lib
  pip install requests